jduelfer/critical-inquiries/_texts/2020-06-20-confessions-of-a-shinagawa-monkey.markdown

 ---
 <hr/>

 I was surprised to find a story from Haruki Murakami in the [June fiction issue of the New Yorker](https://www.newyorker.com/magazine/2020/06/08) since the magazine had previously published a story of his, [With the Beatles](/texts/2020-03-01-with-the-beatles/), back in February.
 No complaints from me though; Murakami is always a treasure to read.

+_The New Yorker_ also published his story, [Yesterday](/texts/2021-10-24-yesterday/), back in 2014 – which appeared in his excellent collection, _Men Without Women_.

-_Confessions of a Shinagawa Monkey_ is much more whimsical than _With the Beatles_.
+_Confessions of a Shinagawa Monkey_ is much more whimsical than both [Yesterday](/texts/2021-10-24-yesterday/) and [With the Beatles](/texts/2020-03-01-with-the-beatles/).
 As the title implies, it’s about a talking monkey and the difficulties of a life surrounded by humans.

 <h2><strong>The Story</strong></h2>
 In rural Japan, a traveler comes across a small, rundown inn.
 Since all the other inns in the area are already filled up, he decides to stay the night.